Virginia Beach Medical Devices Lawyer

 Lawsuits Over Defective Devices

 Johnson & Johnson (J&J) was hit by a massive jury verdict over a link between baby powder and cancer in 2018.
 The previous year, a federal jury in Dallas ordered J&J and its DePuy Orthopedics unit to pay $247 million to six patients who said they were injured by malfunctioning Pinnacle hip implants.
 Johnson & Johnson was reported to have set aside $4 billion for outstanding metal-on-metal claims.

 Boston Scientific was hit by a $100 million verdict in a transvaginal mesh case in June 2015.
 It agreed to pay $119 million to settle 3,000 cases.
 Merck reportedly agreed to settle more than 1,700 NuvaRing lawsuits for $100 million.
 If you have been injured by any defective medical device, it’s important to act fast as there may be deadlines to file suit or take part in the settlements.

 How Can a Medical Device Manufacturer Be Held Liable?

 The manufacturer of a medical device has a duty to make a reasonably safe product and to test it before it goes on the market.
 However, the fast-track procedure can remove safeguards related to testing.

-Contact a Virginia Beach Medical Device Lawyer
+Contact a Virginia Beach Medical Device Attorney

 Cooper Hurley Injury Lawyers has represented clients in cases involving dangerous devices and helped them join class action lawsuits.
 People who are hurt by devices intended to help them often suffer years of physical and emotional pain and suffering.
 Taking on big pharma is daunting and difficult on your own.
-Our Virginia Beach medical devices attorneys are well versed in these products and their dangers.
+Our Virginia Beach medical devices lawyers are well versed in these products and their dangers.
 Time may be short to make your claim as some of the settlements will close to “new” cases in the near future.